 For years land-mobile radio (LMR) has been a staple of communication within public transportation fleets.
-However, LMR can’t support the many connection-reliant technologies that are becoming so common on buses and other transit vehicles — devices and applications such as AVL systems, fareboxes, surveillance cameras, digital signage, and rider Wi-Fi.
+However, LMR can’t support the many connection-reliant technologies that are common on buses and other transit vehicles, including devices and applications such as AVL systems, fareboxes, surveillance cameras, digital signage, and passenger Wi-Fi.

 “We started out with Cradlepoint routers on about half our buses, connecting public Wi-Fi and the digital camera system.
-But eventually we started working to ‘cellularize’ our on-board data way from the antiquated UHF system,” said Aaron Lenk, communications technologist assistant manager for Pierce Transit.
+But eventually we started working to ‘cellularize’ our on-board data away from the antiquated ultrahigh frequency (UHF) system,” said Aaron Lenk, communications technologist assistant manager for Pierce Transit.

-Pierce Transit transitioned to Cradlepoint's NetCloud Service for Mobile and wireless edge routers — with FirstNet and Verizon SIM cards for priority and pre-emption during emergencies — in more than 500 vehicles.
+Pierce Transit transitioned more than 500 vehicles to Cradlepoint's NetCloud Service for Mobile and wireless edge routers with FirstNet and Verizon SIM cards for priority and pre-emption during emergencies.
 Since first deploying this in-vehicle networking solution, the organization has found several key benefits of mobile broadband and cloud-based network management.

 Improving connection speed for real-time data and video streaming in transit vehicles

 This up-to-date bus location data is especially important for the agency's customers.
-Riders can rely on the information being pushed through to their phones.
+Riders can rely on the information being pushed through to their phones for timely status updates.

 “We’ve been offering this service for a while, but LTE has made that bus route tracking information actually meaningful for our transportation customers,” said Brent Campbell, information technology supervisor for Pierce Transit.
 "We had cases where the old radio system would misplace a vehicle because it went into a tunnel.
 With the Cradlepoint solution, we are able to give better predictions on where the buses are going to be and how soon they are going to arrive."

 Fast data transfer also is essential when a dangerous incident takes places inside or around one of the buses.
-With high-performance LTE in place, Pierce Transit staff and law enforcement elsewhere in the county can have a live view of what’s taking place and then respond accordingly.
+With high-performance wireless network solutions in place, Pierce Transit staff and law enforcement throughout in the county can have a live view of what’s taking place and respond accordingly.